< prev index next >

 + * configuration}.
 The default configuration has a {@code ThreadFactory} that creates

-+ * monitoring and management purposes, and has no timeout.
++ * scope, and has no timeout.

 *